-Queenstown is at COVID-19 Alert Level 1.
+Queenstown Airport is currently at COVID-19 Alert Level 1 alongside the rest of New Zealand.

-Please refer to your airline’s website for flight information.
 If you have an existing flight booking or are planning to make a booking please contact your airline directly.

 Important information for travellers

-- Under Alert Level 1, the use of a face covering/mask when in the terminal is based on personal preference.
+- Under Alert Level 1, the use of a face-covering/mask when in the terminal is based on personal preference.

 - Anyone entering the terminal is asked to sign in using the NZ COVID Tracer app.